durablebrandsoftware/DurableGuide/README.md

 ## Demo

-There is a complete Xcode demo project available [**here**](https://github.com/durablebrandsoftware/DurableGuideDemo) in a separate repo that you can compile and run to see how to use this package in iOS and macOS app:
+There is a complete Xcode demo project available [**here**](https://github.com/durablebrandsoftware/DurableGuideDemo) in a separate repo that you can compile and run to see how to use this package in iOS and macOS apps:

 https://github.com/durablebrandsoftware/DurableGuideDemo